Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Melton and are not the council.
 About us

-The Cabinet of Melton Council met on Wednesday 15 April 2026 to consider a range of important matters, including feedback from the Scrutiny Committee on the Cyber Security and Inward Investment Strategies, and the Leicester and Leicestershire Statements of Common Ground concerning housing and warehousing needs.
-The meeting also included a discussion on the delegation of the Building Control Service and the potential disposal of an asset.
+The Cabinet of Melton Council met on Wednesday 15 April 2026 to consider a range of strategic planning matters, including joint statements on housing and warehousing needs across Leicester and Leicestershire, and the delegation of the Building Control Service.
+The meeting also included feedback from the Scrutiny Committee on the Cyber Security Strategy and the Inward Investment Strategy, and a discussion regarding the disposal of an asset.

 Matters Referred from Scrutiny Committee

 The Cabinet was scheduled to receive feedback from the Scrutiny Committee regarding the draft Cyber Security Strategy.
 The Scrutiny Committee recommended that the document be finalised and approved by the Cabinet, noting that members' input had been incorporated.
-Concerns were raised about lessons learned from previous cyber-attacks on UK businesses, and assurances were given that officers were taking all possible measures to secure the Council's IT systems.
-The committee also discussed the potential impact of Local Government Reorganisation (LGR) on cyber security.
+Concerns were raised about the potential impact of Local Government Reorganisation (LGR) on cyber security, with assurances that officers were aware of the risks.
+The committee also welcomed the inclusion of performance indicators and noted that the Council's cyber security measures were benchmarked against national guidance.

 Leicester and Leicestershire Statements of Common Ground